bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 The upsides of this pattern is that Unity/C# has native support and allows for an easy implementation.
-Unity and the community around Unity have made multiple guides on how to use this pattern and it's also been taught before.
+Unity and the community around Unity have made multiple guides on how to use this pattern and it's also been taught before at Fontys.

 The downside of this pattern is the clutter that it can become.
 It's hard to figure out when the event is triggered, in what order the methods will be called.